new years party safety

 Christmas can be a wonderful time of the year, but it can also be a time for accidents.

 • Keep Real Trees Watered: The combination of shorts in electrical lights and a tinder-dry tree can be deadly.
-There are 250 Christmas tree fires and 14 related deaths each year, according to the U.S. Fire Administration.
-So keep your tree well-watered.
-Not only will it stay fresh and green, but it might also keep your house from burning down.
+Keep your tree well-watered.
 Water levels should never get below the base of the tree.
-Avoid putting it by fireplaces, radiators and floor vents.
+Unplug lights before watering.

 • Extension Cords: Keep an eye on extension cords, as they can occasionally overheat.
 Just touch-test the cord.
 If it’s hot, unplug it.
 When running extension cords along the ground, make sure to elevate plugs and connectors with a brick to keep snow, water and debris out of the connections.